CS-SI/SafeScale/doc/USAGE.md

 #### <a name="safescale_cmds"></a>Commands

 #### <a name="safescale_tenant"></a>tenant
-A tenant must be set before using any other command as it indicates to SafeScale which tenant the command must be executed on. _Note that if only one tenant is defined in the `tenants.toml`, it will be automatically selected while invoking any other command._
+A tenant must be set before using any other command as it indicates to SafeScale which tenant the command must be executed on. _Note that if only one tenant is defined in the `tenants.toml`, it will be automatically selected while invoking any other command.<br>
+A storage tenant represents the credentials needed to connect an object storage they are used to select one or several object storage for [data](#safecale_data) commands<br>
 The following actions are proposed:

 action | description